elip12/dedollarization/README.md

         in group in all prevoius rounds, so as not to introduce a new data structure that stores specifically foreign currency info

+    table
+        acceptance rate for domestic-domestic trades ofr foreign acceptance rate for domestic-foreign trades of foreign demo on monday, release by wednesday